Minderbinder11/css-tricks/Flexbox/README.md

 This repo is a part of a mini css workshop that I am giving.
 We will be discussing flex properties and then implementing them during our three exercises.

-  Exercise 1: an environment to test the different flex properties.
+...Exercise 1: an environment to test the different flex properties.
-  Exercise 2: will be to make a simple navigation bar Exercise 3: make a photo gallery.
+...Exercise 2: will be to make a simple navigation bar.
+...Exercise 3: make a photo gallery.

 ## Installation